ASaragga/FinCalc/README.md

 # Off-topic

-🔗 = HyperLink
+🔗 = HyperLink to active document

-🚧 = Hyperlink to document under construction
+🚧 = Hyperlink to under construction document